 We traveled through the Delaware Water Gap between Pennsylvania and New Jersey on Monday morning.
 This is the place where the Delaware river has cut through a set of mountains and now Interstate-80 follows the river through too.
-You really do get a sense of there being a gap as you travel through.
-The first picture is approaching the gap from the west.
+You really do get a sense of there being a

 The river and the road run side-by-side at the tightest part of the gap.
 This is the muddiest that we have ever seen the Delaware- must be from the horrendous thunderstorms they had upstream last week (8" in 3 hours in one storm we read about).